imjoy-team/ImJoy/web/public/docs/demos.md

 1. How to get started in coding an ImJoy user-interface with HTML, CSS and JavaScript.
 2. How to communicate between the user interface and the Python worker.
-3. How to store data in the Python worker for further calcuations.
+3. How to store data in the Python worker for further calculations.

 #### Web-design for an ImJoy user interface
 The window plugins are developed with HTML5/CSS and JavaScript.
 Here we provide only a fast overview of these languages.
-An excellent ressources to get started with HTML, CSS and JavaScript is  [www.w3schools.com/](https://www.w3schools.com/).
+An excellent resource to get started with HTML, CSS and JavaScript is  [www.w3schools.com/](https://www.w3schools.com/).
 Other coding platforms exist to test and develop code ([playcode.io/](https://playcode.io/) or [codepen.io](https://codepen.io/)), but you can essentially use ImJoy to test your code as well.

 HTML5/CSS and JavaScript control the three relevant aspects of an interface.
 In ImJoy, these three elements are defined in one [single file](https://github.com/oeway/ImJoy-Demo-Plugins/blob/master/repository/GUI.imjoy.html), and specified in dedicated code blocks.